ben-laird/typelaunch/typelaunch.md

   - All recommended ESLint presets are followed, with the exception of two additional rules.
 They are set to warn and not throw an exception because they are slightly pedantic.
     - `spaced-comment` is in `always` mode, which will "enforce consistent spacing after the // or /\* in a comment".
 See [here](https://eslint.org/docs/latest/rules/spaced-comment#rule-details) for details.
     - `yoda` is in `never` mode, which will disallow "Yoda conditions" where a literal is compared to a variable and not the other way around.
 See [here](https://eslint.org/docs/latest/rules/yoda#rule-details) for details.
-- Markdownlint does not use `package.json`, though making a config file isn't really necessary for this project.
 - I've worked on projects where the root directory is a mess of config files with no way to hide them because they all had to be at the root.
 Therefore, I've tried to hide as much of the config in [`package.json`](package.json) as I can.
 Most of these config keys can be moved to their own files if necessary by making a `<package>rc.*` file at the root.
 Read the package's documentation before doing so to see if it is possible, but if so, feel free to.
 - In the same spirit, the [license](.github/LICENSE) and [code of conduct](.github/CODE_OF_CONDUCT.md) are in the `.github` folder, but can be moved to the project root.
 - Part of the reason I made this template is to have full control over what tools I used and how I used them.
 I brought this design philosophy to TypeLaunch as much as I could; if a package is getting in your way, you just need to remove any mentions of it in `.husky` hooks or `package.json` scripts and then run `npm uninstall <package>`.
 It's that simple.